iambikashgupta/gis-portfolio/ppia_consortium.md

 <h1>Public Policy and International Affairs (PPIA) Consortium Universities</h1>

-Public Policy and International Affairs is a prestigious fellowship that offers rising college juniors from marginalized communities the opportunities to study at various universities and colleges in the United States for a summer, offering them exposure in public policy and preparing them for public offices.
+Public Policy and International Affairs is a prestigious fellowship that offers rising college seniors, particularly from marginalized communities, opportunities to study at various elite public policy colleges in the United States for their junior summer, thereby offering them the exposure in public policy and training them for careers in public offices.

+To encourage more minority representation in the government, bureaucray, for-profit, and non-profit sectors, more universities are opening doors for students from marginalized communities.
+Currently, 62 colleges and universities are a part of PPIA consortium, offering scholarships to students.
+Heinz College at Carnegie Mellon University is one of such colleges.

+  <h4>Logo</h4>

 There are various banners of PPIA fellowships.
 One of them is here:

 <img class="float" src="ppia-logo.png" atl="PPIA Logo"  width="110" height="100">

-However, there the logo that was used for this purpose is:
+However, PPIA has a specific logo, which uses 4 distinct colors.

 <img class="float" src="ppia-logo-blurry.png" atl="PPIA Logo"  width="110" height="100">

-The photo was blurry, but when uploaded on the [canva palette generator](https://www.canva.com/colors/color-palette-generator/), it offered us the color.
+The photo was blurry, but when I uploaded on the [canva palette generator](https://www.canva.com/colors/color-palette-generator/), the generator still offered us the 4 distinct colors.

 The color ranges were as follows: